My name is Matt Hancocks and I am a practising counselling psychologist and psychotherapist based in Cumbria.(Previously

 Talking to a counsellor and psychotherapist like myself can be the first step towards moving your life forwards.

-Although a passionate advocate for increased mental health service capability and increased access to psychotherapy in North Yorkshire, many clients find NHS provision involves long waits or doesn't suit their needs.
+Although a passionate advocate for increased mental health service capability and increased access to psychotherapy in the region, many clients find NHS provision involves long waits or doesn't suit their needs.
 To this end I do have a flexible fee system which is based on a client's incomes, in order to make this type of service available to as many as possible.

 I work with individuals on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
 I've had some clients come to work with me on specific issues for 6 to 8 weeks, whilst other have stayed working with me on complex issues for a few years.
 What ever brings you to therapy, it can be a really beneficial experience whether is is for a short or long time.

 I offer an exploratory session at a reduced price, as I believe it is important that we both feel we can work together and it allows you to get a sense of me and me of you.
 As a counsellor and psychotherapist operating in Harrogate, I do know many other harrogate based counsellors and psychotherapist and therefore can refer you on if between us we don't feel we can work together, or availability and timing does not suit.

 I specialise in issues around sexuality and trauma, as well as the psychology of men.
 I do however see women as well.